ETC-A/etca-spec/extensions/mode-control-register.md

 > it is possible for the MMU to find global TLB entries for pages that are
 > not mapped in the current `VM_ROOT` until those entries are invalidated
 > either manually or by the processor (which can be very difficult to predict).
-> Such entries must be explicitly invalidated
-> when this is not acceptable behavior.
+> Such entries must be explicitly invalidated when this is not acceptable behavior.
+> It is advisable to only mark a page global if it is in **every** address
+> space that the software is maintaining.

 When `MODE[CID]=1`, writes to `VM_ROOT` are not required to invalidate any TLB entries.
 This condition may be strengthened by an extension, requiring some entries to be invalidated in some circumstances.

-Instead, targetted and mass invalidations can be performed by the `TLBI` or "TLB Invalidate" instruction.
+Instead, targeted and mass invalidations can be performed by the `TLBI` or "TLB Invalidate" instruction.
 Support for the instruction is required in implementations supporting context identifiers.
 Software can determine if the instruction is supported in an implementation